mwlang/jasonette-rails/README.md

 This gem allows to to write the JSON structure expected by a Jasonette application in a much more powerful way than with Jbuilder alone.

+There's a demo app published here:  https://github.com/mwlang/jasonette-rails-demo/tree/gemified

+The master branch has the traditional Jbuilder approach throughout.
+The gemified branch is built using the extensions of this gem.

 For example:

 Here's how the "hello.json" demo JSON would be rendered with this gem: